Back to Blog

 Yearly interest-$1,498

-That's $1,498 per year just to KEEP the debt, before paying a single dollar toward the balance.
+For the average person with credit card debt, the cost is $4.11 per day.
+That's nearly $1,500 a year just to maintain the debt, without paying a single dollar toward the actual balance.

 How Credit Cards Hide the Daily Cost

-Credit card companies are brilliant at one thing: making you feel like you're making progress when you're barely treading water.
+Credit card companies are masters of psychology.
+They make you feel like you're making progress when you're often just treading water.

 How Minimum Payments Work